 Neurologic Music Therapy (NMT) is the therapeutic application of music to cognitive, sensory, and motor dysfunctions due to neurologic disease of the human nervous system (Thaut, 2005).
 NMTSB applies neuroscience and music perception and production research to address issues in individuals with neurologic differences such as autism spectrum disorder, developmental disabilities and acquired brain injury.
 Neurologic Music Therapists are qualified music therapists who have completed extra training in NMT.

-***NMTSB is approved under the HCWA and NDIS funding schemes.
+***Music Therapy is approved under the Australian National Disability Insurance Scheme (NDIS).
 Here is some further information about NDIS and music therapy should you need to share at your planning meeting.***

 Music Therapy Information: